OldLiu001/TerminalController.vbs/Readme.md

 #### Method 1: Using **"Windows Script host File"**

-Copy script file *'TerminalController.vbs'* to your script's parent folder.
+Copy script file *TerminalController.vbs* to your script's parent folder.

 Assume that your script's file name is *MyScript.vbs*, use following template code: